BlockstreamResearch/bip-frost-dkg/README.md

-An important implication of the above is that anyone who uses the threshold public key, and thereby relies on the participants' ability to participate in signing sessions, is responsible for ensuring that the participants have already deemed the DKG session successful, or at least, that the recovery data will be available to convince any stuck participants of the success of the DKG session.
+An important implication of the above is that anyone who uses the threshold public key, and thereby relies on the participants' ability to participate in signing sessions, **must** ensure that the participants have already deemed the DKG session successful, or at least, that the recovery data will be available to convince any stuck participants of the success of the DKG session.

 For an example of what could go wrong,